 Thanks to dystopian books and movies, the world’s robotized future appears both fascinating and terrifying.
 There can be a fine line between a symbiotic human-robot coexistence and a Matrix-like catastrophe, but many advances in robotics provide hope of thriving alongside robotic companions, caregivers, and guardians.

 It’s no surprise that medical software is an area accelerating robotic science implementation, with the global healthcare robotics market predicted to reach a value of $11.4 billion by 2023 according to BIS Research.

 In its November 2018 issue, The Lancet Journal reported that only half of all countries had the amount of healthcare workers needed to provide quality care.
 Therefore, introducing robotics in healthcare with wider applications can compensate for the shortage in the human workforce.
 If applied efficiently, robotics can improve care delivery without negative side effects to existing workplaces.

-Currently, robots can support and extend the services health specialists are providing, automating a range of repetitive tasks.
+Currently, robots can support and extend the services health specialists are providing, automating a range of repetitive tasks and serving as a patient engagement platform.
 Among medical robots used today, there are rehabilitation and therapy support robots, medication dispensing machines, and even devices that can detect falls.